Catch up on all the latest videos and news from Sunday TODAY

 Life Well Lived

-While working aboard the space shuttle Challenger in 1984, astronaut Bruce McCandless became the first person ever to float untethered in space.
-The retired U.S. Navy captain died last week at the age of 80.
+Ramon Regalado was a Filipino soldier fighting alongside Americans during World War II when he was captured by Japanese troops in 1942.
+After he survived the brutal Bataan Death March and the war ended, he moved to San Francisco, advocating for fellow war heroes.
+Regalado died last month at 100 years old.

-Life well lived: Bruce McCandless, first person to float untethered in space, dies at 80Play Video - 1:09
+Life well lived: Bataan Death March survivor Ramon Regalado dies at 100Play Video - 1:25

-Life well lived: Bruce McCandless, first person to float untethered in space, dies at 80Play Video - 1:09
+Life well lived: Bataan Death March survivor Ramon Regalado dies at 100Play Video - 1:25

 What's Next